 While having a current mapped 5G NAS security context with the UE, if the AMF wants to take the native 5G NAS security context into use, the AMF shall include the ngKSI that indicates the native 5G security context in the SECURITY MODE COMMAND message.

-The AMF shall include the replayed security capabilities of the UE (including the security capabilities with regard to NAS, RRC and UP (user plane) ciphering as well as NAS and RRC integrity, and other possible target network security capabilities, i.e. E-UTRAN if the UE included them in the message to network), the replayed nonceUE when creating a mapped 5G NAS security context and if the UE included it in the message to the network, the selected 5GS ciphering and integrity algorithms and the ngKSI.
+The AMF shall include the replayed security capabilities of the UE (including the security capabilities with regard to NAS, RRC and UP (user plane) ciphering as well as NAS and RRC integrity, and other possible target network security capabilities, i.e. E-UTRAN if the UE included them in the message to network) and if the UE included it in the message to the network, the selected 5GS ciphering and integrity algorithms and the ngKSI.

-The AMF shall include both the nonceAMF and the nonceUE when creating a mapped 5G NAS security context during inter-system change from S1 mode to N1 mode in 5GMM-IDLE mode.